Edgar-Saavedra/node_with_react_fullstack/README.md

       - we sign them in.
       - we take id compare to original and confirm
       - we are making assumption the id wont change
+  - We will use user ID to help login user

+### OAUTH FLOW 2.0:
+  - User comes to server with profile
+  - server will take profile, we create new record in DB (Mongo)
+  - Create new User record
+  - Come back to server, of existing user.
+  - Send cookie to user, cookie will identify user.
+  - Logout:
+    - unset the cookie
+    - If log back in check record exists.
+    - Set cookie etc.

 ### Full flow
 - User comes to our server with Google profile